TheOdinProject/curriculum/web_development_101/installations/setting_up_git.md

 #### Step 2.5 Testing your key

-Go to [that link](https://help.github.com/en/articles/testing-your-ssh-connection) and verify everything matches up, if it doesn't try doing these steps again, or come to the discord chat for help.
+Go to [this article](https://help.github.com/en/articles/testing-your-ssh-connection) and verify everything matches up, if it doesn't try doing these steps again, or come to the discord chat for help.